-The best way to start with Death is obviously in The Sandman (reading order here).
+The best way to begin reading comics with Death is obviously to start with Neil Gaiman‘s The Sandman.
 More precisely, with her introduction in The Sandman issue #8 (August 1989).
-You can find it in Preludes and Nocturnes, the first TPBs.
-Death was featured in almost all of The Sandman‘s storylines, often playing a really small part, except in The Kindly Ones.
+You can find this comic book collected in Preludes and Nocturnes, the first trade paperback.
+After her first appearance, Death of the Endless was featured in almost all of The Sandman‘s storylines, often playing a really small part, except in The Kindly Ones.

 That said, you can find Death in other publications.
 Most of them are collected in one big book: